-On 1 August 2019 Cabinet agreed to dispose of Dreamland (subject to legal advice and the agreement of external funders) although, as at 31 March 2020, not all the criteria had been met to reclassify it as a Held For Sale asset.
+On 1 August 2019 Cabinet agreed to dispose of Dreamland (subject to legal advice and the agreement of external funders) and contracts were exchanged after the year-end on 18 December 2020.
+Dreamland assets have been reclassified from Heritage Assets to Current Assets Held for Sale as at 31 March 2020.